-The current state of digital culture forces companies to step out of their comfort zone and try out highly in-demand marketing platforms like YouTube.
-This is our guide to YouTube for business, where we put together the best strategies to help you succeed in a competitive marketplace.
+If you want to stay ahead of the YouTube marketing game, this is our ultimate guide where we put together the best strategies to help you succeed in a competitive marketplace.

-Creating a YouTube Account
+Creating a Google Account

 YouTube is a subsidiary of Google, so if you have a Google or Gmail account, you’re pretty much set.
 But in case you don’t, here’s how you go about creating your Google account.

-Setting Up Your YouTube Channel
+Setting Up Your Business YouTube Channel

-- Sign into Google account
+- Sign in to your Google account

 - Head to YouTube